eventjet/eventjet-psr-container-doctrine-odm/README.md

 ## Configuration

-The most basic was is just defining the factory for the `DocumentManager`.
-Everything else is taken form the config.
+The most basic way is just defining the factory for the `DocumentManager`.
+Everything else is taken from the configuration.

 ```php
 return [